 Sex is mediated by hormones and interconnected with lifestyle and health.
-When you are in full and tender love relationships, you have better chances of living a long life, improving your health, avoiding depression and cognitive problems.
 Regular, consensual sexual and intimate activity with another person causes a release of several neurotransmitters, which can make someone feel calmer, at peace, happy, and connected to others.

-Not to worry if you are flying solo!
+Not to worry if you’re flying solo.
 Researchers note that masturbation is also healthy and good for you, especially if you don’t have a sexual partner.
 However, while offering a physical release, it does not result in the same type of neurotransmitter release.
 That doesn’t mean you shouldn’t do it.

-Intimacy is also a very important tool that can keep you physically and mentally healthy.
-Research suggests that for asexual people, the big concern within the relationship could be the emotional connection and intimacy that also help to bond with the partner.
-It makes you connect and bond with your partner, lowering feelings of loneliness, depression, and anxiety, hence, decreasing the risk of developing heart diseases.
-Physical intimacy is an important part of our life just as sleep, food, or physical activity.
+Intimacy is also an important tool that can keep you physically and mentally healthy.
+Research suggests that asexual people gain similar befits from their romantic relationships through emotional connection and intimacy that bonds them with their partner.
+An intimate emotional bond lowers feelings of loneliness, depression, anxiety, and the risk of developing heart disease.
 Hugs alone can reduce stress and improve immunity.

 Research shows a link between heart rate variability and sexual function that might be bidirectional with HRV reflecting central processes underlying sexual motivation.
 Lower resting HRV reflects sympathetic and parasympathetic influences and is related to the lesser frequency of penile-vaginal intercourse (PVI) in both sexes, and to the lower sexual arousal and absence of orgasm from PVI in women.
 If you want to understand what influences your sexual desire, tracking your HRV with Welltory might be a very good idea.